Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-test-ton-stake-private-testnet.md

 b07f4d
 ```

-And re-check Operator1 balance, you can see the amount of 510 WTON in a line start with `Pending withdrawal ..`.
+If you check operator1 balance, you can see 510 WTON in a line that starts with `Pending withdrawal ..`.

 ```bash
 plasma-evm $ build/bin/geth --nousb staking balances 0x3cd9f729c8d882b851f8c70fb36d22b391a288cd \